auycro/auycro.github.io/_posts/2020-10-26-foo-bar-baz.md

 ---

 Recently, I got an opportunity to talk with a Japanese tech company.
-Their idea for the business is profit provable and easily to approach to other industry.
+Their idea for the business is really nice and easily to approach to other industry.

 Here I gonna summarize the quiz, I got in the tech session.
 And how I was tackled it: